imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createtemplate"></a>
 # **CreateTemplate**
-> ResourceLinkResponse CreateTemplate (CreateTemplateInputObject createTemplateInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse CreateTemplate (CreateTemplateInputObject createTemplateInputObject)

 Create a new template from the submitted data.